-The first fires may produce other odors from impurities that exist in the area immediately surrounding the stove.
+The first few fires of the season may produce other odors from impurities that exist in the area immediately surrounding the stove.
 Some potential impurities are cleaning solvents, paint solvents, cigarette smoke, and soot from scented candles, pet hair, dust, adhesives, a new carpet, and new textiles.
 These odors will dissipate over time.
 You can alleviate these odors by opening a few windows or otherwise creating additional ventilation around your stove.
 If any odor persists, contact your dealer or an authorized service technician.

 If you adhere to the operating procedures in this manual, the steel, cast iron, and soapstone components of your stove will give you many years of trouble-free use.
-With use, the color of the soapstone will change and small fractures may appear on the surface of the stone.
-These changes will only add character and distinction to your stove.
+With use, the color of the soapstone may change and small fractures may appear on the surface.
+These changes do not affect the function of the stove.
+If a panel breaks completely, it must be replaced.